Welcome to Allgäu

 Same hamster, different wheel?

+The first two weeks are pure relaxation.
+The soul sighs with relief, the mind comes to rest.
+In the third week, boredom starts creeping in.
+Weren’t those exciting times when I was chasing deadlines?
+I catch this line of thought and respectfully nod to the monkey.
+He almost got me.
 For me, a city and office person, it takes time to get used to the quiet uniformity of the days.
 Everything is so… simple.
 So uncomplicated.
 It’s hard to bear at first.
 Only slowly does the mind let go of its tense goal orientation and allows more space for relaxation.
 I am amazed.
 To feel peaceful, you don’t have to accomplish anything.
 You just have to let go.
 This is a revolutionary and simple secret.